-- (a) Number of Shares of Stock Dedicated under the Plan for Awards. - (i) The aggregate number of shares of Stock with respect to which Awards may be granted under the Plan is 2,900,000. - (ii) The aggregate number of shares of Stock with respect to which Full Value Awards may be granted under the Plan is 1,450,000. - (b) Annual Award Limits.
-Unless and until the Committee determines that an Award to a Covered Employee shall not be designed to qualify as Performance-Based Compensation, the following limits (each an "Annual Award Limit" and, collectively, "Annual Award Limits") shall apply to grants of such Awards under the Plan: - (i) The maximum number of shares of Stock with respect to which Options may be granted to an Employee during a Fiscal Year is 350,000. - (ii) The maximum number of shares with respect to which SARs may be granted to an Employee during a Fiscal Year is 350,000. - (iii) The maximum aggregate number of shares of Stock with respect to which Restricted Stock and Performance Stock Awards may be granted to a Participant during a Fiscal Year is 175.000. - (iv) The maximum number of shares of Stock with respect to which Performance Unit Awards payable in Stock may be granted to an Employee during a Fiscal Year is 175,000. - (v) The maximum value of cash with respect to which Performance Unit Awards payable in cash may be granted to an Employee during a Fiscal Year, determined as of the dates of Grants of the Performance Unit Awards, is \$2,500,000. - (vi) The maximum amount that may be paid to an Employee under Annual Incentive Award(s) granted to an Employee during a Fiscal Year is \$2,500,000. - (c) Share Usage.
-Each of the foregoing numerical limits stated in this Section 4.2 shall be subject to adjustment in accordance with the provisions of Section 4.5.
-The number of shares of Stock stated in this Section 4.2 shall also be increased by such number of shares of Stock as become subject to substitute Awards granted pursuant to Article XIII; provided, however, that such increase shall be conditioned upon the approval of the stockholders of the Company to the extent stockholder approval is required by law or applicable stock exchange rules.
-If shares of Stock are withheld from payment of an
+(a) Number of Shares of Stock Dedicated under the Plan for Awards.

+(i) The aggregate number of shares of Stock with respect to which Awards may be granted under the Plan is [2,751,350], comprising [351,350] Shares available under the Plan immediately prior to the date of approval of the amendment to the Plan approved by the stockholders of the Company at the Company's 2011 Annual Meeting of Stockholders (the "2011 Approval Date"), and 2,400,000 new Shares approved for issuance under the Plan as of the 2011 Approval Date.

+(ii) The aggregate number of shares of Stock with respect to which Full Value Awards may be granted under the Plan is 1,000,000.

+(b) Annual Award Limits.
+Unless and until the Committee determines that an Award to a Covered Employee shall not be designed to qualify as Performance-Based Compensation, the following limits (each an "Annual Award Limit" and, collectively, "Annual Award Limits") shall apply to grants of such Awards under the Plan:

+(i) The maximum number of shares of Stock with respect to which Options may be granted to an Employee during a Fiscal Year is 350,000.

+(ii) The maximum number of shares with respect to which SARs may be granted to an Employee during a Fiscal Year is 350,000.

+(iii) The maximum aggregate number of shares of Stock with respect to which Restricted Stock and Performance Stock Awards may be granted to a Participant during a Fiscal Year is 175,000.

+(iv) The maximum number of shares of Stock with respect to which Performance Unit Awards payable in Stock may be granted to an Employee during a Fiscal Year is 175,000.

+(v) The maximum value of cash with respect to which Performance Unit Awards payable in cash may be granted to an Employee during a Fiscal Year, determined as of the dates of Grants of the Performance Unit Awards, is \$2,500,000.

+[Note: As of January 7, 2011, there were 351,350 Shares available for grant under the Plan.
+The number of shares available for grant as of February 23, 2011, may be higher or lower than this number, depending on grants and/or forfeitures that transpire before that date.
+The total number of shares that would be available under the Plan if this Amendment is adopted will be equal to the number of shares available for grant as of February 23, 2011, increased by 2,400,000.]

+(vi) The maximum amount that may be paid to an Employee under Annual Incentive Award(s) granted to an Employee during a Fiscal Year is \$2,500,000.